Tropical cyclone intensity scales: South-West Indian Ocean

 Any tropical cyclone that develops within the Southern Hemisphere between Africa and 90°E is monitored by Météo-France's La Réunion tropical cyclone centre (MFR, RSMC La Réunion).

 A tropical disturbance is MFR's generic term for a non-frontal area of low pressure that has organized convection and definite cyclonic surface wind circulation.
 The system should be estimated to have wind speeds of less than 28 kn.

-A system is designated as a tropical depression or a subtropical depression when it reaches wind speeds above 28 kn.
+A system is designated as a tropical depression or a subtropical depression when it reaches 10 min sustained wind speeds above 28 kn.
 If a tropical depression reaches wind speeds of 35 kn then it will be classified as a moderate tropical storm and assigned a name by either the Sub Regional Center in Mauritius or Madagascar.
 Since the 2024–25 cyclone season, a subtropical system will be classified as a subtropical storm if it reaches wind speeds of 35 kn.

 If the named tropical system intensifies further and reaches winds speeds of 48 kn, then it will be classified as a severe tropical storm.
 A severe tropical storm is designated as a tropical cyclone when it reaches wind speeds of 64 kn.
 If a tropical cyclone intensify further and reaches wind speeds of 90 kn, it will be classified as an intense tropical cyclone.
 A very intense tropical cyclone is the highest category on the South-West Indian Ocean Tropical Cyclone scale, and has winds of over 115 kn.

 At the tenth RA I tropical cyclone committee held during 1991, it was recommended that the intensity classifications be changed ahead of the 1993–94 tropical cyclone season.
 Specifically it was decided that the classifications: Weak Tropical Depression, Moderate Tropical Depression and Severe Tropical Depression would be changed to Tropical Depression, Moderate Tropical Storm and Severe Tropical Storm.
 This change was implemented ahead of the 1993–94 tropical cyclone season.

 The United States Joint Typhoon Warning Center also monitors the basin, and issues warnings on significant tropical cyclones on behalf of the United States Government; these systems are unofficially assigned TC numbers with suffix "S" (which spans the whole South Indian Ocean, including both BMKG and BoM areas of responsibility west of 135°E).
 These warnings use a 1-minute sustained wind speed and can be compared to the Saffir–Simpson hurricane wind scale, however, regardless of intensity in this basin the JTWC labels all systems as tropical cyclones with TC numbers (plus any parenthesized names or placeholders, like typhoons and North Indian Ocean cyclones above).